 The Latin America and the Caribbean Regional Hub (LAC Hub) of the independent Global Stocktake (iGST) brings together the experience and visions of regional climate advocates to ensure that the Global Stocktake (GST), the central ambition mechanism of the Paris Agreement, is as effective and regionally relevant as possible.
-Led by Iniciativa Climatica de Mexico (ICM) and Instituto Clima e Sociedade (iCS) the LAC Hub serves as a platform for mutual learning and knowledge sharing between Latin America and the Caribbean and other regions.
+Led by Iniciativa Climatica de Mexico (ICM) in collaboration with Instituto Clima e Sociedade (iCS) in Brazil and Climate Analytics Caribbean in Trinidad and Tobago the LAC Hub serves as a platform for mutual learning and knowledge sharing between Latin America and the Caribbean and other regions.

 The LAC Hub is designed to be an open and evolving project, responsive to the needs of its member organizations.
 The Hub encourages organizations to participate at varying levels according to their capacity, thus nourishing the efforts of the regional iGST.
 If you would like to learn more about our work or get involved, please reach out to Enrique Maurtua or Viviane Romeiro.